githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

 ## Explain to GitHub Copilot the goals and steps

-It is important to lay out a plan and provide details.
-Type the following prompt:
+It is important to lay out a plan, provide details, and be specific.</br>
+Type the following prompt in GitHub Copilot Chat:

+> TIP: we are going to use gpt-4o as our OpenAI GPT model for this GitHub Universe Workshop

 ```text
 I want to build an OctoFit Tracker app that will include the following: